Chapter 4: From Now On, You Have Me

 He took another step closer, and I caught that same winter-fresh scent from last night.
 "Brandon Stark."

 A bark of laughter escaped him, sharp and dismissive.
 "Against him?
-You're giving him too much credit!"
+You're giving him way too much credit!"

 His tie pin caught the morning light as he leaned closer, casting golden reflections on the wall.
 "Miss Taylor," his voice dropped lower, a velvet rumble that sent an involuntary shiver down my spine.
 His eyes searched my face with an intensity that made my breath catch.
 "Don't you hate them?
 Being betrayed by the ones closest to you, don't you hate them?"